femtomc/pollen-slides/README.md

 # Pollen-based presentation template

-This is a convenient bundle of presentation capabilities built on top of Markdown parsing -> presentations provided by [Remark.js](https://remarkjs.com/#1).
+This is a convenient bundle of presentation capabilities built on top of (Markdown parsing to presentations) provided by [Remark.js](https://remarkjs.com/#1).

 Everything is organized through [Pollen](https://docs.racket-lang.org/pollen/)